Ray-305/rayna/about.md

 sidebar_link: true
 ---

-My name is Laura Tebben and I am a backend developer at IBM.
+My name is Namrata Ray and I am a backend developer at IBM.
 I work on IBM Cloud's authentication service, App ID.
 App ID is an easy-to-use service that allows developers to quickly add authentication to their applications without having to worry about coding or security on their end.

 I love coding, cats, fishkeeping, traveling, and spending time with friends.
 In my free time I am team captain of a social volleyball team, and I like to work on personal programming projects.
 You can see my work on my github page: [github.com/ltebben](https://github.com/ltebben).